API

 }

-# Send the authentication request
+# Send authentication request

 try {